 A report is produced on the England sea trout fishery performance results by the England & Wales Sea Trout & Salmon Technical Working Group.
 This report details the status of England's sea trout stocks based on declared rod catches with the aim of informing management actions to protect and enhance sea trout populations.
-The current report is for 2020.
-There are 44 rivers designated as 'principal sea trout rivers' in England, designated on the basis of the rod catch being >50 fish.
+The current report is for 2020 and was used to calculate the baseline.
+There are 44 rivers designated as 'principal sea trout rivers' in England, designated based on the rod catch being >50 fish.
+There has been no updated report since 2020 in which to compare the status of principal sea trout river status.

-The assessment of the principal sea trout rivers uses two criteria; trend in CPUE in the last 10 years and current CPUE relative to the last 10 years.
-Based on this assessment the river is categorised into one of four categories; 'At risk', 'Probably at risk', 'Probably not at risk' and 'Not at risk'.
+The assessment of the principal sea trout rivers uses two criteria: trend in CPUE in the last 10 years and current CPUE relative to the last 10 years.
+Based on this assessment the river is categorised into one of four categories: 'At risk', 'Probably at risk', 'Probably not at risk' and 'Not at risk'.
 There is no forward prediction for sea trout status as there is with salmon.
-The assessment is a reflection of rod performance and therefore is not always an indication of overall stock performance, the assessment is intended to give early warning about potential problems.
+The assessment reflects rod performance and therefore is not always an indication of overall stock performance, the assessment is intended to give early warning about potential problems.
 For a full picture of the stock, the assessment should be considered alongside Water Framework Directive Assessments for juvenile trout for the consistent water bodies in the catchment of a particular river (where such assessments exist).